DongLab-DevTools/ScreenNameViewer-For-Compose/README.md

 ScreenNameViewer is a debugging tool that overlays the class name of the currently displayed screen.
 It allows you to intuitively check which screen is active, and in a Compose environment, it can also display the screen route.

-This helps you quickly locate and access the relevant code, improving both debugging and development efficiency.
+This allows you to quickly find and navigate to the code for the desired screen, improving both debugging and development efficiency.

 ## Features